Kelasuri Wall: Towers

 The wall was not continuous as its builders made use of natural obstacles such as steep slopes and gorges.
 279 towers belonging to the wall have been identified, about a hundred of them are extant.
 The usual distance between towers is 40–120 m, where there was no continuous wall some towers were 300, 500 and 1000 m apart.

-All the towers are rectangular (7 by 8 or 8 by 9 metres), 4–6 m high and have shallow foundations.
+All the towers are rectangular (7 by 8 or 8 by 9 meters), 4–6 m high and have shallow foundations.
 Each tower had a door in its southern wall framed by massive stone beams, sometimes a narrow staircase was also added.
 Embrasures were usually located in the towers' northern and western walls on the second floor.